ruchi-9/Secure-Online-Voting-System/README.md

 - Voting Candidate

 ## Features
+- Instead of Storing password directly to the database, I have used the MD5 hashing with salt(random value).
 - Candidate Registartion is done by the admin.
 Voter can register itself, a email is sent after registartion to verify the voter.
 - Voter get the OTP every time  whenever they want to login.
 - A voter can only try 3 incorrect password after that its login is locked and they need to reset the password.